 Contact(s): Ben Bergey, Wisconsin State Parks director, 608-266-2185

-The park closed the tower to public use in May 2015 to protect public safety after an inspection report raised significant concerns over its structural integrity and an inspection by the U.S. Forest Service Forest Products Laboratory found considerable deterioration of the structural and non-structural wood members.
+The park closed the tower to public use in May 2015 to protect public safety after an inspection report raised significant concerns over its structural integrity.
+A peer-reviewed inspection report found the tower is not structurally adequate to support the loading conditions that the tower can receive from public use.
+A later inspection by the U.S. Forest Service Forest Products Laboratory found considerable deterioration of the structural and non-structural wood members.

-The tower will be taken down in sections making all practical efforts to minimize destruction of tower members..
+The DNR will oversee the technical procedures regarding Eagle Tower, beginning with laser imaging of the existing tower that will produce as-built drawings of the structure that currently do not exist.
+Deconstruction of the tower will take place mid to late July.
+The tower will be taken down in three sections making all practical efforts to minimize destruction of tower members.
+A crane will remove each section, which will then be further taken apart by hand on the ground.
 Staff from the Forest Products Lab will assess all remaining wood elements to determine the existing structural integrity and level of deterioration.

-The deconstruction and assessment work will require a temporary traffic rerouting of a section of Shore Road within the park close to the tower, as well as some trails near the tower.
+The deconstruction and assessment work may require a temporary traffic rerouting of a section of Shore Road within the park close to the tower, as well as some trails near the tower.
+However, the park will provide opportunities for visitors to view the deconstruction process.

-Peninsula State Park staff will be coordinating outreach programs during the tower deconstruction and wood assessment, with presentations by park staff and Forest Products Lab engineers.
+Kelli Bruns, Peninsula State Park superintendent said park staff will be coordinating outreach programs to both the public and summer school and youth groups during the tower deconstruction and wood assessment, with daily presentations by park staff and Forest Products Lab engineers.
+DNR will also be working with internal and external partners to document the deconstruction, wood assessment and rebuilding of the tower.